-Assault and Battery By Means of a Dangerous Weapon Laws
+Assault and Battery By Means of Dangerous Weapon Laws

-Punishment for assault and battery with a dangerous weapon in Massachusetts can range from probation to ten (10) years in prison or a find of up to $5,000.00.
-If you commit an assault and battery by means of a dangerous weapon in Massachusetts and you cause someone serious bodily injury or if the person you hit is pregnant you face up to fifteen (15) years in prison.
-If you commit an assault and battery with a dangerous weapon on someone who is sixty years old or older in Massachusetts you might be facing a mandatory jail or prison sentence.
+Punishment for assault and battery with a dangerous weapon in Massachusetts can range from probation to ten (10) years in prison or a fine of up to $5,000.00.
+If you commit an assault and battery by means of a dangerous weapon in Massachusetts and you cause someone serious bodily injury or if the person you hit is pregnant, you face up to fifteen (15) years in prison.
+If you commit an assault and battery with a dangerous weapon on someone who is sixty years old or older in Massachusetts, you might be facing a mandatory jail or prison sentence.

 Kathleen McCarthy is known among Massachusetts criminal defense lawyers as someone who has handled matters involving the crime of assault and battery by means of a dangerous weapon.
 Her experience involves trying these cases to a jury or a judge, arguing for bails for persons charged with this crime and negotiating dispositions for people accused of having committed this act.